Yellow Emperor: Battles

 The Yellow Emperor and the Yan Emperor were both leaders of a tribe or a combination of two tribes near the Yellow River.
 The Yan Emperor hailed from a different area around the Jiang River, which a geographical work called the Shuijingzhu identified as a stream near Qishan in what was the Zhou homeland before they defeated the Shang.
 Both emperors lived in a time of warfare.
 The Yan Emperor proving unable to control the disorder within his realm, the Yellow Emperor took up arms to establish his domination over various warring factions.

-According to traditional accounts, the Yan Emperor meets the force of the "Nine Li" (九黎) under their bronze-headed leader, Chi You, and his 81 horned and four-eyed brothers and suffers a decisive defeat.
+According to traditional accounts, the Yan Emperor meets the force of the "Nine Li" (九黎) under their bronze-headed leader, Chiyou, and his 81 horned and four-eyed brothers and suffers a decisive defeat.
 He flees to Zhuolu and begs the Yellow Emperor for help.
 During the ensuing Battle of Zhuolu the Yellow Emperor employs his tamed animals and Chi You darkens the sky by breathing out a thick fog.
 This leads the emperor to develop the south-pointing chariot, which he uses to lead his army out of the miasma.
 He next calls upon the drought demon Nüba to dispel Chi You's storm.
 He then destroys the Nine Li and defeats Chi You.
-Later he engages in battle with the Yan Emperor, defeating him at Banquan and replacing him as the primary ruler.
+Later he engages in battle with the Yan Emperor, defeating him at the Battle of Banquan and replacing him as the primary ruler.